Tried and True Easter Egg Dyeing Tips and Techniques

 - about 20 drops food coloring

-Ombre Dyed Easter Eggs- Create these pretty eggs by filling a small cup of dye so it covers only the bottom third of the egg.
-After 5 minutes add water until it hits a the top third of the egg.
-After 3 minutes, pour more water until it covers egg completely and after a few minutes you’ll have three shades of the same color.
+Create these pretty eggs by filling a small cup of dye so it covers only the bottom third of the egg.
+After 5 minutes add water, until it hits the top third of the egg.
+After 3 minutes, pour more water until it covers the egg completely.
+After a few minutes, you’ll have three shades of the same color.